1Mill/notes/books/an-elegant-puzzle.md

 # An Elegant Puzzle: Systems of Software Engineering Management

+## Key takways

+Keep the innovation (e.g. feature work) and technical debt (e.g. bugs) for a given system the sole responsibility of a single team.

+You only get value when something is finished.

+Organizational debt exists from old/legacy processes and limit value flow.

+Model the product development lifecycle from team structures to code reviews in order to discover bottle necks or other flow limiters.

+There are 2 types of goals: investement goals and baseline goals.
+Both types of goals are measurable.
+But investements goals answer the question "where do we want to be?" and should be limited to 3.
+Whereas baseline goals ask "where are we now?" to guard against regressive behavior.

+Migrations are often the only meaningful solutions to technical debt.

+Making technical migrations and reorganizing people cheap is the key to long term organizational growth and market fit.

+Do not prioritize the individual - individuals are single points of failure.

+People do not process information well in large groups.
+Break large groups into smaller groups to gain more meaingful insight or feedback.

+To lead without authority: (1) measure, (2) model, (3) document, and (4) share how your recommended improvement impacted yourself or your team.

+Focus on building a learning community with peers by facilitating conversations to nuture long-term relationships.

+Culture is only changed through persistent and consistent effort.

+You cannot improve a flow without being able to observe and measure it.

+Remove accidental complexity from bad code, process, team, etc. design so that everybody can focus on essential complexity found in the economic market.

+## All notes

 * Manager should support at most 6 - 8 engineers
 * **Keep innovation and technical debt (e.g. bugs) as 1 team**
   * Avoid 2 teired system by keeping innovationg and learning in the same team